 - Length matters.
 However, being upfront about how long your survey will take (and being accurate about it) will reduce drop-out rates (people who start but don’t finish the survey).

 - Including some type of progress indicator is helpful.
 Interestingly, they found that for long questionnaires, having a permanently-displayed progress bar actually led to an increase in drop-out rates.
 Showing the same progress bar intermittently during the progress of the survey was better.
-Generally, though, the research wasn’t too clear on this, so rule of thumb: show progress in the survey somehow, especially for longer surveys.
+Generally, though, the research design wasn’t too clear on this, so rule of thumb: show progress in the survey somehow, especially for longer surveys.

 - Keep the survey simple in terms of visual design.
 When the survey is image-heavy, you can affect download speeds, which increases drop-out rates.
 So keep the survey simple, from design to the number of images and videos you include in the survey.
 (And a plug here: test your surveys on multiple devices to check things like download speeds, especially when using multimedia in your surveys.)